imagekitio/docs-keep-a-changelog/api-reference/api-introduction/api-keys.md

 ## Revealing keys

 By default, the private key is masked for security reasons.
-You can click on the reveal icon next to the private key and enter your password to authorise and reveal the API private keys.
+You can click on the reveal icon next to the private key and enter your password to authorize and reveal the API private keys.

 ## Restricted API keys